wadewegner/wadewegner.github.com/_posts/2014-04-24-Announcing-the-Windows-Phone-8-Accelerators-for-Salesforce.md

 	... or using **Manage NuGet Packages** in Visual Studio.
 When you install this NuGet package you also get the **DeveloperForce.Force** and **DeveloperForce.Common** NuGet packages, which are defined as dependencies.

-3. Set **LoginPage.xaml** (installed with the NuGet) as the default page by changing **Navigation Page** in **WMAppManifest.xml** to: <span class="inline-code">Pages\LoginPage.xaml</span>
+3. Set **LoginPage.xaml** (installed with the NuGet) as the default page by changing **Navigation Page** in **WMAppManifest.xml** to <span class="inline-code">Pages\LoginPage.xaml</span>

 4. Open **Pages\LoginPage.xaml.cs** and change the <span class="inline-code">ConsumerKey</span> value to the one specified by your **Connected App**.

 5. Run the application.

-As you can see, using the NuGet is quite simple takes away the guess work and trouble of setting up the user login experience.
+As you can see, using the NuGet is quite simple and takes away the guess work and trouble of setting up the user login experience.
 Nevertheless, it's worth noting a few things about how it all works.

 * **App_SFDC.xaml.cs** is a partial class that extends the functionality of <span class="inline-code">App</span> by defining three public properties: <span class="inline-code">AccessToken</span>, <span class="inline-code">RefreshToken</span>, and <span class="inline-code">InstanceUrl</span>.
 These values are returned to us and set after the user logs in.
 Having these as public properties gives us the ability to share these around the app so that we can use them when making subsequent REST API calls.